helcsnewsxd/latincrypt-2025/poster/challenge/README.md

 is $\sum_{i=0}^k M_i$.

 Let be $s_k = f^{(k)}(s) = \overbrace{f\circ\dots\circ f}^{k\text{ times}}(s)$
-the terms that we've.
+the terms that we have.
 Then, using the geometric series formula with $a \neq 1$
 assumption:

 $$